meerstern/Nano_USB_Mouse/README.md

 # Overview
   * This is a compact mouse equipped with 5 directional pad, size 14mm x 25mm.
   * It features up, down, left, right, center buttons, and left/right click buttons.
+  * The center button functions the same as the left mouse button.
-  * Pressing and holding changes the mouse speed between two levels.
+  * If you continue to tilt the knob, the speed changes in two stages.
   * Suitable for small PCs and SBCs(Single Board Computers, like Raspberry Pi).
   * It operates using standard drivers, without the need for a dedicated driver.
   * You can change the mouse orientation according to the direction of the USB port.